-Jun 7, 2017 | Artists and craftsmen
+June 7th, 2017 | Artists and Craftsmen

 Why did this all happen?
 Why is this bitter divorce taking place?
-If both sides really tried and had put a lot of effort and good will into this, why do they have to say good bye to each other after all?
+If both sides really tried and had put a lot of effort and goodwill into this, why do they have to say good bye to each other after all?
 Sometimes, you observe yourself and somebody else in the process a degradation from quite a good bond into an utter hate over time, and you feel and you can do nothing about this, no matter how hard you try.

 The same with science; people have their personal styles and some of them are more like craftsmen, whereas others are more like artists.
 Some people plan the research project in every detail, prepare themselves a to-do list, and then systematically come to the solution, moving forward step by step at an even speed.

 The scenario was always the same – a rapid change of the course from my side, prompted by some unexpected new outlook at the research problem I was trying to solve, then an immediate explosion from the other side because it didn’t meet the expectations to follow the agreed plan, then a few other explosions here and there, finally the acceptance of the new situation, rewriting the plan into a new one… and then again the same story.